ckeditor/ckeditor5/docs/examples/cklabs/mermaid.md

 # Mermaid-enabled editor

 Mermaid is a JavaScript-based tool for creating flowcharts and diagram visualizations.
-It uses a syntax Markdown-inspired to create and dynamically modify flowcharts.
-You can also check out a live implementation in [GitHub Writer](https://ckeditor.com/blog/github-writer-now-available-with-mermaid-support/).
+It uses a Markdown-inspired syntax to create and dynamically modify flowcharts, Gantt diagrams, pie charts, graphs, mindmaps, and others.

 The example below lets you test creating diagrams and flowcharts on the go, right during the content creation &mdash; no more screenshots that need to be re-created and re-uploaded each time something needs a change!
+You can also check out a live implementation in [GitHub Writer](https://ckeditor.com/blog/github-writer-now-available-with-mermaid-support/).

 {@snippet examples/mermaid}